 Naturally, content is crucial in spreading the word about your brand’s values online and in-store.
 However, as campaigns and charities come and go often, enlisting the expertise of a third-party agency to produce assets may not suit your budget or timescale.

-Bringing content production in-house is often unworkable too, as the content creation process is traditionally time-consuming, and would likely clash with other employees’ responsibilities.
+Bringing content production in-house is often seen as unworkable too, as the content creation process is traditionally time-consuming, and would likely clash with other employees’ responsibilities.
 As well as this, building branded visuals takes skills your team may not have access to.

 Readying your brand for an ethical future

-With customers more aware of social and environmental issues than ever before, ethical consumerism has seen a boom in popularity in recent years.
+With customers more aware of social and environmental issues than ever before, ethical consumerism has seen a boom in popularity in recent years, and is a core consideration when building brand equity with customers.

 Although this consumer movement may present a prime opportunity to grow the trust and authenticity of your brand in the eyes of your target audience, it’s important to be clear and honest when making commitments.

-While there are many facets of this more conscious form of shopping, content is crucial in demonstrating your pledges to becoming a more responsible retailer.
+While there are many facets of this more conscious form of shopping, content is crucial in demonstrating your pledges to becoming a more responsible business.

-Creating in-store signage, social media content and visuals for the web can be a costly and time-consuming practice, especially if you have to rely on third-party agencies for their output.
+Whether B2B or B2C, creating signage, social media content and visuals for the web can be a costly and time-consuming practice, especially if you spend your budget on asset reproduction rather than high-powered creatives to articulate your commitments.